DeepLajpal/Monkey-Ecom/README.md

 2: simply run the command    `npm install`  - First to install all the packages

 3: run the project using   `npm start`
+4: for creating a build 'npm run build'